Indoqa/logspace/configuration-hq-orders.md

 The configuration files for the agent orders are stored in the directory defined by the `logspace.hq-webapp.orders-directory` property.

-The filename is used as the id of the agentController.
+The filename is used as the id of the agent controller.
 These settings need to be configured:

   - Agent orders - for each agent
     - The `id` of the agent.